WMYS-LD: History

 After Weigel purchased WYGN-LP (channel 25, now CW affiliate WCWW-LD) in 2002 from 3ABN, Weigel chose to move channel 69's schedule, call letters, and WB affiliation to that station, which was closer to the majority of the channels on the South Bend television dial.
 Channel 69 then adopted channel 25's former WRDY-LP call letters.
 It later changed its calls three more times: first to WAAT-LP in 2004, then briefly to WCWW-LP in March 2006.
 From 2002 until 2004, it was once again simulcasting ABC programming from WBND-LP; after that, it returned to being an independent station, with occasional programming from the Sportsman Channel.

 In March 2006, Weigel reached an affiliation deal to affiliate channel 69 with MyNetworkTV, a network launched as a partnership between Fox Television Stations and Twentieth Television; in accordance to the new affiliation, it changed its calls to WMYT-LP before modifying it to WMYS-LP in April 2006.
 WMYS affiliated with MyNetworkTV when it launched on September 5, 2006.
 Until 2011, when MeTV launched on WBND-LD2, the station carried classic television series and retro commercials associated with MeTV's stations in Chicago, though without the branding due to its network affiliation and a sizeable amount of recent first-run programming within the station's schedule.
 Currently it carries a sizable amount of current-day programming, though it retains The Andy Griffith Show.
-From 2015 and 2019, it carried Cubs and White Sox games broadcast by WGN-TV in Chicago.
+From 2015 and 2019, it carried Cubs and White Sox games broadcast by WGN Sports.